tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-05-25-sending-emails-from-docker-containers.markdown

 - Kubernetes
 ---

-In this post, we looks into sending notification emails at the end of CI pipelines in a containerized Jenkins system.
+In this post, we looks into how to set up notification emails at the end of CI pipelines in a containerized Jenkins system.
+First, we look into conventional Jenkins system (directly hosted) that has direct communication to the SMTP server.
+After that, we will look into adjustments required for a containerized Jenkins system to run in the same environment.

 <!--more-->